darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 # actions

-Shortcuts are used to initiate _actions_ within darktable.
+Shortcuts are used to initiate _actions_ within Ansel.

-An _action_ is usually (but not always) an operation that you might undertake using darktable's point-and-click user interface.
+An _action_ is usually (but not always) an operation that you might undertake using Ansel's point-and-click user interface.
 For example:

 - Increase, decrease or reset sliders
 - Scroll through dropdown lists